cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 Access the server via SSH using the user `root` and the `password` defined during the installation in [part 1](/article/diy-linux-router-part-1-initial-setup) of this tutorial and do as follows:

-Define intended users.
-Replace the `authorization.keys` with the one generated above as `~/.ssh/router.pub`.
+Set the intended users by replacing the values ​​in `openssh.authorizedKeys.keys`.
+In the example, the key for the `admin` user should be filled with the value from `~/.ssh/router-admin.pub`.

 `/etc/nixos/modules/users.nix`